maritz/audio-switcher/README.md

 ## Install

-Copy the audio-switcher.service file to $HOME/.config/systemd/user/ and then run
+Copy the audio-switcher.service.sample file to $HOME/.config/systemd/user/audio-switcher.service.

+Make adjustments in it based on your configuration (nvm location or system node, version, replace $HOME with actual home dir).

+And then run

     systemctl --user enable audio-switcher.service